-- Academic eligibility checks will occur on the Friday of the 4th, 6th, and 8th week of each marking period - During this time all student athletes must be passing seven courses - Students not meeting the eligibility check requirements will be ineligible for a minimum of a calendar week (7 Days), starting with the Monday following the eligibility check and running through the next Sunday - Students deemed ineligible for a calendar week will have their grades checked every Friday until they meet the eligibility check requirement - Once the student meets the requirement, they will have their eligibility reinstated the Monday following the Friday grade check - Students not meeting the eligibility check requirement will attend study table during seminar with Mr. Lindeman until they meet the requirement of passing seven courses - Self scheduled students must be on target and passing seven classes - Credit recovery classes will be added to the students total class load and will be counted toward eligibility - The Principal or Athletic Director may waive this requirement in cases of unusual circumstances - An ineligible student may not be permitted to leave school early for any home or away contest.
+- Academic eligibility checks will occur on the Friday of the 4th, 6th, and 8th week of each marking period - During this time all student athletes must be passing seven courses - Students not meeting the eligibility check requirements will be ineligible for a minimum of a calendar week (7 Days), starting with the Monday following the eligibility check and running through the next Sunday - Students deemed ineligible for a calendar week will have their grades checked every Friday until they meet the eligibility check requirement - Once the student meets the requirement, they will have their eligibility reinstated the Monday following the Friday grade check - Self-scheduled students must be on target and passing seven classes. - Online classes must be on target and passing to be eligible. - Credit recovery classes will be added to the student's total class load and will be counted toward eligibility. - The Principal or Athletic Director may waive this requirement in cases of unusual circumstances. - An ineligible student may not be permitted to leave school early for any home or away contest.